renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 |#### Major City: The First Throne
 |
 |Called Hanman in Royal (and Old Imperial), First Throne is one of the Three Cities that came together to found the Old Empire.
-|Though it is still a large and prosperous city—situated on the large River Hanem, it has always been a center of trade—it is no longer a center of power within the Kingdoms.
+|Though it is still a large and prosperous city — situated on the large River Hanem, it has always been a center of trade — it is no longer a center of power within the Kingdoms.
 |It has a population of 350,000.
 |
 |The name First Throne is not figurative: the first and oldest-known cities where founded by Humans; though Hanman is not one of these oldest cities, it is believed to be the first city to hold a *throne*—to develop a regional government.